HPC-NRW/2025-12-04-aachen-git-workshop/index.md

 {% if site.pilot %}
 <div class="alert alert-info">
 The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
 The workshop will include regular breaks.
-Please contact the workshop organisers
+Please contact the workshop organiser(s)
-<a href="mailto:{{page.email}}">contact the workshop organisers</a>
   {% if page.email %}
   {% for email in page.email %}
   {% if forloop.last and page.email.size > 1 %}